Gugulethu-Nyoni/semantq/docs/mscr.md

 - Use `semantq make:resource` to generate all MSCR files at once.
 - Use individual commands (`make:model`, `make:service`, etc.) to create specific components as needed.
-- Always specify the database adapter (`-a supabase` or `-a mongo`) when creating models or services.
+- Always specify the database adapter (`-a supabase` or `-a mongo`) when creating a resources, models or services.

 ---